igfsa/portfolio/front/bugfix_improvements.md

 # Bugfix :warning: #

-1. Contact nav icon redirect to contact section in home page

 ## Solved :ok_hand: ##

 &xrArr; Fixed at once on 22/11/2024.
-Removed ScrollTrigger in small views for better use and created functions to enable and disable the plug-in, witch was generating view issues and scroll problems.
+Removed ScrollTrigger in small views for better use and created functions to enable and disable the plug-in, wich was generating view issues and scroll problems.

 ~~1.
 Home mobile view~~